roman-milk/roman-milk.github.io/gingers-hot-tub.md

+===

- ****** Ginger's Hot Tub ****** bygeronimo_appleby© 'How the hell did I get here?'
+'How the hell did I get here?'
 TJ muttered to himself, his head shaking.
 His eyes went from Ginger to Kathy.
 He saw Kathy's face stretched in a grimace of pleasure.
 It looked like Mike was doing a good job on her.
 He returned his attention to the slightly concerned face in front of him.
 Ginger questioned him with her eyes.
 He looked down to where the woman's breasts buoyed on the water.

  'TJ?'
 Ginger murmured.